bluecube/zippity/README.md

 ## Current state
 Consider this a beta version.
-The library is mostly finished, with lot of polish missing for version 1.0.0.
+The library is functional, but there are two more API breaking changes planned and then a lot of polish needed before releasing 1.0.0.
+See #1.

 ## Crate features